-- (i) In the Brightwater Treatment Plant influent pump station design engineer's error matter, the case has been remanded to Superior Court. - (ii) In the lawsuit by public defenders claiming that they should have been enrolled in PERS, the parties have developed a case schedule for litigating the issues that remain in the case after remand.
+- (i) In the Brightwater Treatment Plant influent pump station design engineer's error matter, the case has been remanded to Superior Court.
+The parties have mediated twice, but failed to settle the case.
+Negotiations and discovery continue. - (ii) In the lawsuit by public defenders claiming that they should have been enrolled in PERS, the parties have developed a case schedule for litigating the issues that remain in the case after remand.
+On June 5, 2015, the judge approved a stipulated order allowing retirement-eligible employees to retire pending resolution of the remaining issues in the case.
+The stipulated order also established the date for retroactive PERS service credits for class members.
+On July 31, 2015, the court granted class counsel's motion for attorney fees.
+The County will file a motion, likely to be heard in March 2016, to determine the amount of interest the County owes WSDRS for the retroactive PERS contributions.